gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 However, as evident in Table 2, Graphormer manages to outperform it consistently on the benchmarks without even using the additional features (known to boost performance), which showcases it increases the expressiveness of complex information.

 ## Conclusion

 Graphormer presents a novel way of applying Transformers to graph representation using the three structural encodings.
 While it has demonstrated strong performance across various benchmark datasets, significant progress has been made since the original paper.
 Structure-Aware Transformer <d-cite key="chen2022structureawaretransformergraphrepresentation"></d-cite> improves on the initial Transformer by incorporating structural information by extracting subgraph representations.
 DeepGraph <d-cite key="zhao2023layersbeneficialgraphtransformers"></d-cite> explores the benefits of deeper graph transformers by enhancing global attention with substructure tokens and local attention.
 Despite the success of these architectures, some challenges still remain; for example, the quadratic complexity of the self-attention module limits its use on large graphs.
-Therefore, future development of efficient Graphormer is necessary.
+Therefore, the future development of efficient sequence-based graph-processing networks and the imposing of such constraints for geometric learning are open research areas.